jakexks/livewyer-marathon/README.md

-Mesos container that gets its zookeeper instance from consul
+Marathon container that gets its zookeeper instance from consul